Jakayla-R/Basic-Satellite-Attitude-Control-System/README.md

 4. Code Generation
 \
   a.
 MATLAB Autocoder:
-      Generate simple C code from the PID controller model using MATLAB Coder.
+      Generate C code from the PID controller model using MATLAB Coder.
    \
   b.
 Review the Code:
       Look at the generated code to understand how the MATLAB/Simulink model translates into C.